RAddRiceee/BugPecker/RevisionAnalyzer/README.md

 ## Build

-Expect dataset projects, if revision graphs of other projects are needed, you can download the source code, build and run locally.
+Except for dataset projects, if revision graphs of other projects are needed, you can download the source code, build and run locally.

 ### Requirements